Small businesses can have a surprisingly significant impact on the environment. It’s up to you as a small business owner to make that impact positive.

 - 63% of Americans surveyed hope businesses will take the lead to drive ecological change.

 Eco-consciousness doesn’t just help you stay competitive in today’s market – it also sends a message of environmental awareness that elevates your brand.
 We’ve compiled three ways for your small business to be more eco-friendly.
 Check them out!

-The first step is to check where your business is, sustainability-wise, currently.
+The first step is to check where your business is sustainability-wise.
 This will help you set obtainable goals for eco-friendly business practices.
-Start by checking out the SBA’s Small Business Sustainability Toolkit for a comprehensive look at the initiatives around greener small businesses.

 This is an excellent way to take stock of both what you can do and get out of being more eco-friendly.
-Sustainable business practices pay off because consumers support eco-friendly company practices, as displayed in the above statistics.
+As displayed in the above statistics, sustainable business practices pay off because consumers support eco-friendly company practices.

 Single-use plastic accounts for about 150 million tons of waste each year.
 Fortunately, there are reusable counterparts you can use to cut back on that waste.

-If you own a cafe, restaurant, or coffee shop, you may rely heavily on single-use items for take-out and delivery.
+You may rely heavily on single-use items for take-out and delivery if you own a cafe, restaurant, or coffee shop.
 To keep excess plastic waste out of landfills and oceans, consider switching to compostable or recyclable plates and cutlery.
 Similarly, if you own a retail location, you might consider replacing single-use plastic bags with reusable bags or sustainable packaging.

 You can also reduce your environmental impact within your team.
 Suppose you and your employees rely on a single-cup coffee maker to power you through the workday.
 Chances are going through hundreds of plastic coffee pods a month, not to mention any additional waste if you use single-use paper or plastic cups and lids.